Why ‘green’ online sale events are taking off – and how to be part of this movement

 Green eCommerce: it’s a growing trend led by a generation of mindful online shoppers.
-We take a look at how your business can provide great sales while staying true to the sustainability movement.
+We take a look at how your business can provide great local and green online sales while staying true to your values.

-The current generation of online shoppers are more mindful and socially responsible than ever and they’re looking for sales events that highlight sustainable practices.
+The current generation of online shoppers are more mindful and socially responsible than ever and they’re looking for online sale events that highlight sustainable practices.

 A major barrier for shoppers who want to buy sustainable goods is a lack of information or trust in the brand2.
-Sharing how your business and your products are sustainable can help to remove these barriers.
+Sharing how your business and your products are sustainable can help to remove these barriers as you take part in green online sale events.

 Every touchpoint is an opportunity to share a part of your story, whether in words, images, videos or action.
 Some ideas for sharing your sustainability story include:

-- Share snippets of your story on social media, in your packaging, in product descriptions and more.
+• Share snippets of your story on social media, on your packaging, in product descriptions and more.
 Make sure these are customer-focused so shoppers feel they resonate with you.

 Clearly communicate the value of your sustainable products